Softala-MLOPS/Supercomputing-review/Simplified instructions for OSS Platform.md

 16. Give the instance a name and a description you like
 17. Go to Source and choose "Yes" to creating a new volume.
 Give it e.g 200 GB space
 18. Scroll down and choose at least Ubuntu-22.04 as an image by clicking the up arrow next to it.
 May work with a newer version of Ubuntu but this has not been tested as of 9.12.2025
 19. Move on to Flavor and choose standard.xxlarge VM that has 31.25 GB RAM.
-You will need the most powerful VM (virtual machine) you can get because the project is heavy-duty and this is the best one available on a student account.
+You will need the most powerful VM you can get because the project is heavy-duty and this is the best one available on a student account.
 20. Go to Security Groups and choose the new security group you created.
 It doesn't matter if it's together with the default one or not.
 21. Go to Key Pair and choose the key pair that you created
 22. Launch Instance